Health Insurance for Unemployed Individuals: What Are Your Options?

 - Original Medicare is Parts A and B.

 - Medicare Part C, also known as Medicare Advantage, includes the same benefits as Parts A and B (Original Medicare).
 Medicare Advantage plans also may cover prescription drugs, dental, vision, and hearing services.
-Part C plans can have $0 premiums*, and the average cost for a PPO plan is $39.
+Part C plans can have $0 premiums.*

 - Medicare Part D covers prescriptions drugs.
-The average Part D premium is $33.19.
-Because Original Medicare (Parts A and B) doesn’t cover prescription drugs, Part D may be needed.
+For 2021, the estimated average Part D premium is $41.7 Because Original Medicare (Parts A and B) doesn’t cover prescription drugs, Part D may be needed.

 - Medicare Supplement insurance, also known as Medigap, covers out-of-pocket expenses for Parts A and B. The premiums for Medicare Supplement plans vary greatly based on the benefits.

 If you want help finding a Medicare plan that’s the right fit for your needs, take a look at your Medicare options online.